Best Of17 min read

 Freshsales

-Freshsales punches well above its price point — and I mean that.
-The free plan is legitimate, the AI-powered lead scoring (called Freddy AI) is actually useful rather than gimmicky marketing fluff, and the platform includes built-in phone and chat.
-For startups that want real intelligence baked in without paying HubSpot Professional prices, this deserves serious consideration.
+Freshsales punches well above its weight — and I mean that genuinely.
+The free plan is legit, the AI-powered lead scoring (called Freddy AI) is actually useful rather than marketing gimmick, and it includes built-in phone and chat.
+For startups that want real intelligence baked in without paying HubSpot Professional pricing, this is absolutely worth a look.

-One thing to watch: Freshsales sits inside the broader Freshworks suite alongside products like Freshdesk and Freshmarketer, and the upsell pressure to bundle everything together can get genuinely annoying over time.
-Go in with a clear idea of what you need.
+One thing to watch: Freshsales sits inside the broader Freshworks suite with Freshdesk and Freshmarketer, and the upsell pressure to bundle everything can get annoying.
+Go in knowing exactly what you need.

 Key Features: